- Injustice league is a dead cert - 30/07/2021

 1976: Bayern Munich beats Saint-Etienne 1-0 at Hampden Park, Glasgow to win the European Cup.

 1977: Virgin records announced they had signed The Sex Pistols – the band’s third record company in six months after being dropped by EMI and A&M.

-1980: West Ham United wins the FA Cup, beating Arsenal 1-0 at Wembley Stadium.
+1980: West Ham United win the FA Cup, beating Arsenal 1-0 at Wembley Stadium.
 Trevor Brooking scores with a rare header.

-1981: Meat Loaf filed for bankruptcy with debts of over $1 million.
+1981: Meat Loaf files for bankruptcy with debts of over $1 million.

 1982: Barcelona win the European Cup Winner’s Cup against Standard Liège 2-1 in Barcelona.
 On the same day, in Fatima Portugal, a Spanish Traditionalist priest who opposed Vatican II reforms, is stopped prior to his attempt to attack the Pope with a bayonet.

 1989: Retired British pilot Jackie Mann is kidnapped by Islamic fundamentalists.

 1993: Parma defeat Royal Antwerp 3-1 to win the European Cup Winner’s Cup at Wembley Stadium.

 1994: Quentin Tarantino’s “Pulp Fiction” gets a world premiere at the Cannes Film Festival.

 1996: 17-year-old Bernadette O’Brien died the day after being injured ‘body surfing’ at a Smashing Pumpkins gig at The Point, Dublin.